mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

 - GSTG: patroni-06-db-gstg.c.gitlab-staging-1.internal
 - GPRD: patroni-v12-10-db-gprd.c.gitlab-production.internal

-## Recover the Patroni CI Standby Cluster
+## Create the Patroni CI Standby Cluster instances

+You can use the following steps to create all or a subset of the patroni CI instances, just depending on how many instances were previously destroyed.

 1. Change Terraform environment
     - Execute the following `gcloud` command to get the name of the most recent GCS snapshot from the patroni backup data disk, but **DO NOT SIMPLY COPY/PASTE IT**, set the `--project` and `--filter` accordingly with the environment you are performing the restore: